 Our KYC regulations serve to protect the Bank from abuse for criminal purposes.
-As part of our new client acceptance process, we carry out an extensive review of personal and business details.
+As part of our client onboarding process, we carry out an extensive review of personal and business details.
 We require a detailed description of the potential account holder as well as, where applicable, the (fictitious) beneficial owner, the planned business activities with Berenberg and a presentation of the economic situation (source and origin of assets).
 In the case of politically exposed persons (PEPs), we also examine their function, the location where they perform their function, as well as any negative press.

-As soon as the new client acceptance process is successfully completed, the client list is regularly and automatically reviewed on the basis of internal and external criteria.
+As soon as the client onboarding process is successfully completed, the client list is regularly and automatically reviewed on the basis of internal and external criteria.
 Negative reporting or a change in PEP status are some of the factors that play a role here.
-A negative evaluation can lead to special monitoring of the client relationship, additional security measures or even to the termination of the client relationship.
+An irregularity can lead to special monitoring of the client relationship, additional security measures or even to the termination of the client relationship.